 I am not good with uncertainty (is anyone good with uncertainty?).
 When we were in the process of adopting through an agency it felt like every single aspect of my life was completely out of my control.
-Every night I went through dozens of “what-if” scenarios in my head as I tried to fall asleep.
-(Do any of these sound familiar?)
+Every night, I went through dozens of “what ifs” scenarios in my head as I tried to fall asleep.

 – What if no birth mother chooses us?
 What if we are too old/unattractive/poor/frumpy/

 – What if there is something wrong with the baby?

 – What if she decides to parent?
 What if she decides to parent after we have fallen in love?
 What if she hates us and pulls the baby away at the last minute?

 – What if the baby doesn’t love me?

 – What if I don’t love the baby?

 – What if my family doesn’t accept our child?

 – What if every single ifetime original movie I have ever seen is just a preamble to the nightmare to come?